pdf4j/pdf4j-jpedal/README.md

 <h3>Description</h3>

 OpenViewerFX, an innovative Open Source JavaFX PDF Viewer.
 It combines the power of JavaFX with IDRsolutions industry leading PDF library to deliver a complete cross-platform PDF Reader/Viewer under the friendly LGPL Open Source license.<br>
-It can easily be integerated into your existing Java application or can be used a as stand-alone application.If you need support or additional features, an API-compatibile enhanced version (ViewerFX) is included in the <a href="https://www.idrsolutions.com/javafx-pdf-viewer">commercial JPedal PDF library</a> as well as a more advanced PDF viewer using both Swing and JavaFX.
+It can easily be integerated into your existing Java application or can be used a as stand-alone application.

+If you need support or additional features, an API-compatibile enhanced version (ViewerFX) is included in the <a href="https://www.idrsolutions.com/javafx-pdf-viewer">commercial JPedal PDF library</a> as well as a more advanced PDF viewer using both Swing and JavaFX.

 <h3>JavaFX PDF Viewer – Key Features</h3>
 <ul>